ulikunitz/xz/README.md

 ## Documentation

-You can find the documentation on [pkg.go.dev](https://pkg.go.dev/github.com/ulikunitz/xz).
+You can find the full documentation at [pkg.go.dev](https://pkg.go.dev/github.com/ulikunitz/xz).

 ## Using the gxz compression tool